dcrapis/oceandao-wiki/Grant-Proposal-Template.md

 Instructions:
 1. Read the OceanDAO Blog post.
 2. Fill out the template <u>as applicable</u> below.
-3. Publish it on the [OceanDAO Discourse](https://port.oceanprotocol.com/c/oceandao/56) as a New Topic.
+3. Publish the proposal on the [OceanDAO Discourse](https://port.oceanprotocol.com/c/oceandao/56) as a New Topic.

 For more information visit the [OceanDAO Wiki](https://github.com/oceanprotocol/oceandao/wiki).